-Both the University and Cambridge University Student Union supply a number of resources explaining the interview process, and any practice you can offer students in discussing aspects of their chosen subject, in a small-group or one-to-one setting, will be helpful.
-Our Mature Outreach Ambassador also offers mock interviews and supervisions to students in FE Colleges.
+Any practice you can offer students in discussing aspects of their chosen subject, in a small-group or one-to-one setting, will be helpful.
+Interview guidance is available on the University site here.
+Our Outreach & Recruitment Officer can also offer advice about interview preparation to students in FE colleges.

 What is a typical offer for an Access Diploma candidate?

 The University standard offer is Diploma with Distinctions in 'all relevant subject units'.
 In practice, this is likely to mean Distinctions in every Level 3 unit.
 The equivalent tends to be true in other 'non-traditional' qualifications, i.e. we would expect an overall Distinction in a Certificate of Higher Education, 80% in OU Credits at Level 2, 70-80% in a Foundation Year.
 However, we would not necessarily discount an applicant who had achieved one or two Merits early in their course, if subsequent work was of exceptional quality.

 Occasionally, we will ask applicants to complete post Access Diploma assignments, as part of their offer.
 No grade is attached to these assignments.